 Despite the high efficiency of the oil separators, a small percentage of oil will get past them, move through the condenser, and eventually end up in the evaporator.
 This oil must be recovered and returned to the oil separator.
-The function of oil return is accomplished by the BPHE that will push the oil with the evaporated refrigerant through the suction line to the compressor.
+The function of oil return is accomplished by passive thermosiphon system: a portion of liquid refrigerant + oil of the evaporator goes continuously through a brazed plate heat exchanger to be vaporized by a small amount of heat coming from the condenser.
+Then this refrigerant in gas state is re-injected to compressor suction line with the oil, carried by thermosiphon effect.